karthikvishal-s/UML_diagrams/README.md

 # UML_diagrams

-## Coursework in Design Patterns
+## Coursework in Design Patterns (23CSE455)

 ### Problem Statement :

-Company Movie4U has a movie theater with five halls in it.
+"Company Movie4U has a movie theater with five halls in it.
 All these halls are of the same size and even have the same number of seats, fifty-two.
 The seats are of two different types though, regular seats and priority seats, super comfortable recliners at the center of a hall.
 Each week the theater shows five new movies.
 Each of the movies of the week is assigned to only one hall